Known as the Circus Agonalis in Roman times, the Stadium of Domitian was built by Emperor Titus Flavius Domitianus to hold athletic events.

 The Stadium of Domitian is an example of the many layers of history beneath modern Rome.

-Underground tours here usually touch on hidden Roman ruins along with early Christian churches and medieval crypts.
+Underground tours here usually touch on hidden Roman ruins, early Christian churches, and medieval crypts.

-This article shares everything you should know before booking tickets for the Stadium of Domitian in Rome.
+This article covers everything you must know before booking tickets for the Stadium of Domitian in Rome.

 There are two modes of buying tickets for the Stadium of Domitian in Rome – online and offline at the attraction.

-Online tickets for the Stadium of Domitian can be cheaper than the tickets sold at the venue.
+Online tickets for the Stadium of Domitian can be cheaper than those sold at the venue.

 When you book online and in advance, you also get your preferred time of visit.